Christ Recrucified: Plot summary

 Priest Fotis and his people bring the dead body of Manolios to the mountain.
 He kneels next to him and holds his hands.

 “Toward midnight the bell began ringing, calling the Christians to the church to see Christ born.
 One by one the doors opened and the Christians hastened toward the church, shivering with cold.
 The night was calm, icy, starless.”

 “Priest Fotis listened to the bell pealing gaily, announcing that Christ was coming down on earth to save the world.
 He shook his head and heaved a sigh: In vain, my Christ, in vain, he muttered; two thousand years have gone by and men crucify You still.
 When will You be born, my Christ, and not be crucified any more, but live among us for eternity.”

 Adaptations

 Bohuslav Martinů wrote an opera in four acts called The Greek Passion (Czech Řecké pašije) based on the novel, with a libretto by the composer.

 Jules Dassin's film He Who Must Die (Celui qui doit mourir, 1957) is based on the novel.

 Derek Carver based his stage and BBC radio play Not to Send Peace on the novel.

+A six-part dramatisation of the novel by Jack Pulman was broadcast on BBC-2 in August and September 1969.

 Hellenic Broadcasting Corporation produced a 50-episode TV series adaptation of the novel that was directed by Vasilis Georgiadis and aired from 1975 to 1976.